isabella232/training-workshop/instructions/part-1-lesson-3.md

 - Observe Project Overview

 ## Achievement
-- Visit your `Development` web site and see the deployed application running
+- Run a deployment that display a message in the deploy log

 # Exercise